Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Well-Posedness and Stability of Distribution Dependent non-linear Young Equations

 \subsection{Non-Linear Young Integration for Measure Dependent Integrands}

 We extend the notion of non-linear Young integration to include measure dependent integrands.
 We make use of the results presented in Section \ref{sec:MeasureFlowsRegularity}.
-For completeness we include proofs of many results even if they closely reflect those already obtained in the literature for NLYI without measure dependence.
+For completeness we include proofs of many results even if they closely reflect those already obtained in the literature for NLYI without measure dependence. \begin{lemma} Let $\alpha\geq 1$, $\Gamma:[0,T]\times \bR^d$ be in $\cC^\gamma_T\cC^\alpha(\bR^d)$ and be such that for all $ s<t\in [0,T] $ and $x,y\in \bR^d$